Risk Managment: Downward Trend in Firefighter Deaths

 The standard specifies ways to create a training program that will produce a strictly disciplined, highly effective team of firefighters.
 They will have the skills and be well-practiced in rescuing firefighters that become injured, trapped, incapacitated, or disoriented at emergency scenes or during training operations.

-Developing Department SOP’s
+Developing Department SOP’s for Managing Risk with a RIC

 NFPA 1407 provides a model SOP to use.
 It requires that every agency has a standard operating procedure or guidelines in place for RIC operations.